Rainwater Harvesting 101

 Find the closest weather station to you and use the 0.5 row to determine your annual average precipitation.

-Once you have the annual average rainfall in your area and the square footage of your collection surface, you can plug these values into our rainwater collection calculator.
+Once you have the annual average rainfall in your area and the square footage of your collection surface, you can plug these values into our rainwater collection calculator below.

 How to harvest rainwater